xamarin/GoogleApisForiOSComponents/Firebase.AdMob/component/GettingStarted.md

 * `NativeAdImageAdLoaderOptionsOrientation.Landscape`
 * `NativeAdImageAdLoaderOptionsOrientation.Portrait`

-> **_Note:_** _If you use `PreferredImageOrientation` to specify a preference for landscape or portrait image orientation, the SDK places images matching that orientation first in image asset arrays and place non-matching images after them.
+> ![note_icon] **_Note:_** _If you use `PreferredImageOrientation` to specify a preference for landscape or portrait image orientation, the SDK places images matching that orientation first in image asset arrays and place non-matching images after them.
 Since some ads only have one orientation available, publishers should make sure that their apps can handle both landscape and portrait images._

 If this method is not called, the default value of `NativeAdImageAdLoaderOptionsOrientation.Any` is used.